-Recently I opened up about my year long struggle with hormonal acne.
+Recently I opened up about my year-long struggle with hormonal acne.
 And while that felt liberating I know that many acne sufferers are more interested in how to actually beat hormonal acne.
-So today I want to share six actionable things I am doing do keep my skin in check!
+So today I want to share six actionable things I am doing to keep my skin in check!

 Disclosure: Some of the links below are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.

 Every month from ovulation I drink 2 cups of spearmint tea for 5 days in a row.
 (Get organic spearmint tea here!*)